aws-samples/aws-lakeformation-ml-transforms/lab-guides/appendixA.md

 [Back to main guide](../README.md) | [Next](appendixB.md)
 ___

-## Using Amazon SageMaker Jupyter Notebook to Run the Glue Job
+## Appendix A: Using Amazon SageMaker Jupyter Notebook to Run the Glue Job

 ### Step 1: Open Jupyter Notebook from AWS Glue Console